John-Telek/Pi_SDR/README.md

 RELEASE: 1.0

+This release is HUGE (32G) only because I hadn't thought about doing this.

 This is a direct copy of my own system for the Pi 4b.
 Gqrx and CubicSDR and SigDigger (Latest main release) can be launched from the desktop.